Is Your Website Costing You Staff? The Ultimate 10-Minute Recruitment Audit

 The High Cost of a 'Leaky' Recruitment Bucket

-Traditional job boards often feel like a necessary evil, but for independent UK publicans, they act as a ‘leaky bucket’ for your budget.
-You might be paying the ‘Indeed Tax’—spending hundreds to sponsor a post—only for top talent to drop off when they hit a clunky website.
-According to Logit.net research, recruitment costs remain high for the 36% of hospitality businesses that still lack a dedicated careers section.
+Traditional job boards often feel like a necessary evil, but for independent UK operators they act as a ‘leaky bucket’ for your budget.
+You might be paying the ‘Indeed Tax’ — spending hundreds to sponsor a post — only for top talent to drop off the moment they hit a clunky website.
+The volume arrives; the hires don’t.

 Efficiency Over Volume